Who We Are

 - Veterans with a physical or auditory disability or post-traumatic stress disorder* (PTSD).

-- Professionals working professional in a health care, visitation, criminal justice or education setting.
+- Professionals working in a health care, visitation, criminal justice or education setting.

 *Service dogs for veterans with PTSD are provided in specific geographic regions.